PR1NT3R/earthwalker/README.md

 > - [GitHub (daehli/earthwalker)](https://github.com/daehli/earthwalker) – Seems to be inactive, with no recent updates.
 > - [GitLab (glatteis/earthwalker)](https://gitlab.com/glatteis/earthwalker) – The latest version, but still hasn't been updated in a while.
 >
-> After randomly discovering this project and started to like it very much, I decided to fork it to continue development on my own local **Gitea** instance.
-My goal is to keep the project alive and contribute improvements, while respecting the original vision of the developers.
-I will occasionally sync this fork with the GitHub repository to keep it updated.
+> After randomly discovering this project and started to like it very much, I decided to fork it to continue development.
+This fork will exist both here and my local gitea instance where most of the changes will occur, I'll try to keep this fork updated with my gitea instance
 >
 >This fork might end up being abandoned, as I cannot guarantee consistent maintenance or development.
 I will try my best to make improvements and keep things synced, but please manage your expectations.
 >